Captain Ahab: Films, television and video

 There have been two French film versions of Moby Dick: Capitaine Achab (2004), starring Frédéric Bonpart and Capitaine Achabin (2007) starring Denis Lavant.

 Ahab has been portrayed on television, beginning with Victor Jory's portrayal in 1954 on the Hallmark Hall of Fame and including portrayals by Patrick Stewart in the 1998 mini-series and William Hurt in the 2011 mini-series.
-In films that were released directly to video, Captain Ahab was played by Barry Bostwick in a 2010 modern-age re-imagining of Moby Dick, and by Danny Glover in the 2011 film Age of the Dragons, a fantasy-themed re-imagining.
+In films that were released directly to video, Captain Ahab was played by Barry Bostwick in a 2010 modern re-imagining of Moby Dick, and by Danny Glover in the 2011 film Age of the Dragons, a fantasy-themed re-imagining.

+In Star Trek II: The Wrath of Khan (1982), Khan's pursuit of Captain Kirk focuses on the theme of vengeance, and The Wrath of Khan borrows heavily from Moby-Dick.
+To make the parallels clear, there is a copy of Moby-Dick in Khan's dwelling.
+Khan liberally paraphrases Ahab, with "I'll chase him round the moons of Nibia and round the Antares maelstrom and round perdition's flames before I give him up!".
+Khan quotes Ahab's tirade at the end of the novel verbatim with his final lines: "To the last I grapple with thee; from Hell's heart I stab at thee; for hate's sake, I spit my last breath at thee."

+Captain Ahab: The Story of Dave Stieb is a 2022 four-part sports documentary by Secret Base's Jon Bois and Alex Rubenstein, about Dave Stieb, a baseball pitcher, whose pursuit of a no-hitter is likened to Ahab chasing the white whale.
+Stieb, who was not involved in the documentary's production, also noted the similarity.

 Comic books

-Ahab appears quite frequently in humorous comic strips and cartoons.
-Without effort an entire anthology of this material (caricature, gag cartoons, editorial cartoons) could be assembled.
-The one strip that most often refers to Melville is Peanuts by Charles Schulz.
-The futuristic comic book supervillain Ahab uses harpoons.

 An acclaimed version of Moby Dick and Ahab was made by the trio of Argentine artists consisting of Enrique Breccia, Leopoldo Durañona and Guillermo Saccomanno, which was released in a completed and collected graphic novel format in 1979.

-Games

-In Metal Gear Solid V: The Phantom Pain, the story of Venom Snake (initially introduced as Ahab) also appears to be somewhat inspired by the fate Captain Ahab.
-In addition, the transport helicopter regularly used by the player is referred to as Pequod.

-In This Is the Police, the main character Jack Boyd is frequently compared to Ahab.

-The first boss in the indie game Noitu Love 2 – Mordecai Fluke – is based on Ahab.

 Music

-The song "Beneath These Waves" (in the 2005 album Touched by the Crimson King of the metal band Demons and Wizards) sings about Ahab's will of revenge.